sdaveas/telegram-summary-bot/README.md

 - `/clean`: Delete messages older than 1 day from the database
 - `/credits`: Show repo url
 - `/broadcast <message>`: (Admin only) Send a message to all chats
+- `/set_context <context>`: Set the context for the current chat
+  - Example: `/set_context This is a work chat about project X`
+- `/get_context`: View the current context for the chat
+- `/clear_context`: Remove the context for the current chat
 - `split_bill` or `sb` (as photo caption): Split a bill from a receipt photo
   - Example: Send a photo with caption "split_bill Alice: 1 pizza, Bob: 2 beers"

+## Context

+The bot can maintain context for each chat, which is used to provide better responses to AI queries.
+The context is automatically included in all AI-powered responses (summaries, questions, and bill splitting).
+You can:

+1. Set the context using `/set_context <context>`
+2. View the current context using `/get_context`
+3. Remove the context using `/clear_context`

+The context helps the AI understand the chat's purpose and provide more relevant responses.
+For example, setting a context like "This is a work chat about project X" will help the AI provide more focused summaries and answers.

 ## Database

-The bot uses a SQLite database to store messages.
+The bot uses a SQLite database to store messages and context.
 The database is automatically created when you first run the bot in the path specified by the environment variable `DATABASE_PATH` (e.g. `./database/messages.db`)

 ## Testing